LordAshes/Talespire-AssetDataPlugin/README.md

 Subscribe(MyCustomPlugin.Guid, Callback);

 Subscribe(MyCustomPlugin.Guid+".MyKey1", Callback);
 Subscribe(MyCustomPlugin.Guid+".MyKey2", Callback);

 Subscribe(MyCustomPlugin.Guid+".*", Callback);

 SetInfo("1234-56789-9001", MyCustomPlugin.Guid+".MyKey1", "Hello!");
 SetInfo("1234-56789-9001", MyCustomPlugin.Guid+".MyKey2", new List(){"A","B","C"} );

 SendInfo(MyCustomPlugin.Guid+".MyKey2", "Good bye!")

 ClearInfo("1234-56789-9001", MyCustomPlugin.Guid+".MyKey2");

+## Configuring Message Distribution Plugins

+The R2ModMan configruation for this plugin has a configuration which holds a list (one or more) of message distribution plugins.
+The plugins are named using the full qualified name (without the version and culture) and entries are separated by pipe characters (since commas are use in the qualified name).
+When this plugins starts up it will read through the list, in order, and check if the corresponding plugin is installed.
+If so, it will do a basic check to see that the plugin had the correct methods and, if the test is passed, it will use that plugin for distributing content to other clients.

+This leads to two important conclusions:

+1. Additional message distribution plugins can easily be added by adding their fully qualified names into the list.
+2. The preference of which plugin to use (if multiple are installed) can be changed by re-ordering the list order. checked